trulia/hologram/README.md

 ###Documentation Assets

 The documentation assets folder contains the html, css, js and images you'll need for making your style guide look beautiful.

-Hologram doesn't pay too much attention to what is in here as it is intended to be custom for your style guide.
-It does look for two files called header.html and footer.html.
-These are html fragments that will be used when creating a new category page. `header.html` will be copied to the beginning to the page and `footer.html` will be copied to the bottom of the page.
+Hologram doesn't care too much about to what is in here as it is intended to be customfor your style guide.

+However, it does look for two files called header.html and footer.html.
+These are html fragments that will be used when creating anew category page.
+`header.html` will be copied to the beginning to thepage and `footer.html` will be copied to the bottom of the page.
 This gives you control of how you will navigate your docs and lets you include any css, disclaimer text, and whatever else you need on each page.

+#####Styling Your Code Examples

+Hologram uses [pygments.rb](https://github.com/tmm1/pygments.rb) gem to provide syntax highlighting for code examples.
+One of the assets that you probably want to include in your documentation assets folder is a css file that styles the "pygmentized" code examples.
+We use `github.css` which can be found along with the css we use to style code blocks [here](https://github.com/trulia/hologram-example/tree/gh-pages/hologram_assets/doc_assets/css).

 ## Contributing